 All you’ll need to travel these new Lanes once they’re open is an E-ZPass® or E-ZPass® Flex.
 Head over to Learn the Lanes for more on how you can travel along the Express Lanes.

-There’s a lot in motion as we drive toward the Fred Ex grand opening in fall 2022.
-We’ll break ground on extending the 95 Express Lanes 10 miles south in spring 2019.
+There’s a lot in motion as we drive toward the Fred Ex grand opening in late 2022.
+We broke ground on extending the 95 Express Lanes 10 miles south in spring 2019.
 The extension will pick up where the 95 Express Lanes currently end, just past Route 610 in Stafford County, and extend to near Route 17.

 It’s no fun when the 495 Express Lanes end.
 Mix zig-zagging cars with traffic backing up over the American Legion Bridge and you have a major bottleneck on 495.